What We Do

 Since we first “opened our doors,” The County Foundation has been supported by visionary citizens in the community who see the Foundation as a way to make a real and lasting difference in Prince Edward County.
 Their donations support our operations and, in particular, our PEC Fund which gives grants back to the community in support of our Vital Signs initiatives.

 With our close connections to the non-profit sector, we provide insightful, effective grant distributions to improve the quality of life in our community.
 Grants are distributed to registered charities via Donor-Directed Funds, scholarships, and funds we manage.

 We make it easy for our donors to support causes that are important to them.
 Whether it’s establishing a fund in your area of interest, or giving where the need is greatest through federally-registered charities, we’ll ensure prudent financial management results in maximum returns for legacies that are respected in perpetuity.

 Our Work With Other Organizations

 We are working with over 40 local organizations to move forward on issues identified in the Vital Signs Report.
-We have been the lead applicant in bringing in over $100,000 in grants to support these collaborative actions.
-We have also supported the Police Services Board in moving forward on a Community Safety and Well-being Plan for Prince Edward County.
+We have been the lead applicant in bringing in over $500,000 in grants to support these collaborative actions.
+We have also supported the Police Services Board in moving forward on a Community Safety and Well-being Plan and a Mental Health Strategy for Prince Edward County.